Go back

 So far, in 2023, 60% of medium-sized companies have reported theft of credentials.
 As a result, tools like Microsoft’s Azure Identity Protection have become a staple in protecting against compromised identities, account takeover, and misuse of privileges.
 With a strong identity protection foundation, organizations can adopt concepts like zero trust and confidently progress toward a dynamic, identity-centric model that keeps credentials safe.

-In this article, we will discuss what Azure Identity Protection is, its features, and its benefits.
+In this article, we will discuss what Azure Active Directory Identity Protection is, its features, and its benefits.
 Then, we’ll review eight best practices to help you get the most out of Azure Identity Protection.

 What is Azure Identity Protection?